oxarbitrage/hsalsa20/book/tutorial.md

 The functionality is the same as the [Rowround](#rowround) module.

-We can compute values with `evalCompute`:
+We can compute values with `columnroundCompute`:

 ```
 ghci> :load Columnround